EchoMAV/docs/docs/echopilot_ai.md

 ## Jetson IO Availability

-The following Jetson IO pins are brought out to the B2B connector J5 and is available for customer use:
+The following Jetson IO pins are brought out to the B2B connector J5 and are available for customer use:
 !!! note
     *Changes to the direction and functionality of these pins may be possible based on the Jetson pinmux configuration.